Davidson County Community College offers a variety of instructional programs that prepare students to accomplish one or more of the following:

 Certificate programs are designed to provide students with skills necessary for employment and can generally be completed in one or two semesters on a full-time or part-time basis.
 In some curriculum areas, the courses earned in completing the certificate program are applied toward the credits required to earn a diploma and/or the associate degree.

 Diploma programs are designed to prepare students for employment and can generally be completed in three semesters on a full-time basis.
 In some curriculum areas, diploma programs are the equivalent of the first three semesters of the associate degree program, and courses earned in completing the diploma are applied toward the credits required to earn the associate degree.

 Associate Degree Programs

-Students can generally complete associate degree programs in two years; however, this goal is dependent upon the students’ ability to carry an academic load of 14-16 credit hours each semester the students are enrolled.
+Students can generally complete associate degree programs in two years; however, this goal is dependent upon the student’s ability to carry an academic load of 14-16 credit hours each semester the student is enrolled.
 Students carrying a minimum full-time load of 12 credit hours should plan accordingly, anticipating that time to completion will exceed two years.

 The College offers two types of associate degree programs: A degree program that has the immediate goal of employment upon completion of the degree (though increasingly students do have other options, including the opportunity to transfer to a senior college or university to complete a bachelor’s degree).
 This option is the Associate in Applied Science (A.A.S.).
 The second associate degree program tends to focus more on guiding students to completing the first two years of a four-year degree and then transferring to complete the bachelor’s degree; these programs include the following: Associate in Arts (A.A.), Associate in Science (A.S.), and Associate in General Education (A.G.E.).

 The associate degree programs consist of three areas of study for students: